 2. consciously fall for aqua calientes’ tourist tricks

 After Machu Picchu, we landed in Aquas Calientes.
-Having heard a bit about the hot springs, and anticipating wanting to lay low, we spent a day in there.
-We showered, napped, got pedicures and visited the hot springs the next day before going back to Cusco.
+Having heard a bit about the hot springs, and anticipating wanting to lay low, we spent a full day there.
+We showered, napped, got pedicures and visited the hot springs before going back to Cusco.
 The town itself reminded me of Gatlinburg, TN: a mountain-town solely focused on restaurants, gift shops and tourism.
 If you want to avoid all the places with the same menu of bland food, find the soccer (football) complex and venture to try some of the amazing (and cheap) street food!

 Here are some sites we referenced when planning our detour to hot springs:

 - Hot spring at Machupicchu Pueblo (Aguas Calientes)